Meet the Cabinet

 Pastor, Parkway United Church of Christ

 Swami Chetanananda has been a monk of the Ramakrishna Order of India since 1960.
 Before coming to the United States, the swami worked in the Publication and Editorial Departments of Advaita Ashrama at Mayavati, Himalayas, and its branch in Calcutta.
 He served as the Assistant Minister of the Vedanta Society of Southern California, Los Angeles, from 1971-1978.
 In 1977-1978 he served as Vice President of the Inter-Religious Council of Southern California.
-The swami is in charge of both the Vedanta Society of St. Louis and the Vedanta Society of Kansas City, and has written, edited and translated 36 books in English and Bengali.
+The swami is in charge of both the Vedanta Society of St. Louis and the Vedanta Society of Kansas City.

 Rev. Jennifer Harris Dault